Currency:

 Status 301 becomes an error when the old site is still up to date.
 It will also be an error if the old location has no connection to the new one.
 Such a site will have an increased level of spam due to too many redirects from other sites.

-302 - Found /Temporary Redirect, with this status you can confirm the client request and say : "I found the information you are asking for, but this information will not be available in the original location until some time later."
+302 - Found / Temporary Redirect, with this status you can confirm the client's request and say: "I found the information you are requesting, but this information will be available in the original location only over time".

-The server starts parsing the new request, resulting in a 200 return status in the new location.
+The server starts parsing the new request, resulting in a return status of 200 in the new location.
 If the client is a search engine, the original location will still remain in the search engine's index.

-302 server response codes cause many problems, especially when the link should lead to a permanent and new location (301) or not found (404).
-Some webmasters mistakenly use chains of 302 and 301 redirects, which can lead to a significant increase in site load time.
+302 server response codes cause a lot of problems, especially when the link should lead to a permanent and new location (301) or not found (404).
+Some webmasters mistakenly use chains of 302 and 301 redirects, which can lead to a significant increase in site loading time.

 Server response codes - status 304

-304 - No change, this is a redirect to a page that has already been cached client.
+304 - No change, this is a redirect to a page that has already been cached by the client.

-The server then replies: "I received your request, but the information has not changed at all since the last request , so let's not waste time and use the page loaded last time.".
+Then the server replies: "I received your request, but the information has not changed at all since the last request, so let's not waste time and use the page loaded last time."

 .